This work is not currently on view.

 - Credit Line

-Courtesy of the Fine Arts Program, Public Buildings Service, U.S. General Services Administration.
-Commissioned through the New Deal art projects
+Courtesy of the Fine Arts Collection, U.S. General Services Administration.
+New Deal Art Project

 - Accession Number